-A boy and a girl was running through the forest.
+A boy and a girl are running through the forest.
 Down a slope, looking back as if someone is after them.
 She stumbles, he stops and runs back for her.
 He takes her hand, about to pull her up.
-Then they burst out in laughter.
+Then they burst into laughter.

-They had been on the boat and disembarked on an island to pick berries.
+They had been on a boat trip and disembarked on an island.
 They had come across a large apple grove by a house in the woods.
 Bountiful apples, tempting as hell.
 They jumped over the fence and helped themselves greedily.
 Then they had heard: Who’s there?
 An angry voice.
-They ran.
+They had ran.

 Ole got Tina on her feet.
 They ran down to the boat and cast off.
-He starts the engine and sets off away from the island full speed.
-They look at each other and burst out laughing again.
+He started the engine and they set off away from the island full speed.
+They looked at each other and burst out laughing again.

 A sudden slam.

 Tina was lying in the water.
 The boat was upside down, dabbing beside her with a big hole in the bow.
 Ole!
-Where was Ole!?
+Where was Ole?
 She looked around.
-He floated lifelessly face down in the water nearby.
+He floated lifelessly face down.
 She swam hastily towards him.
 Turned him around.
-He coughed.
-She pulled him by the shoulders towards the island.
-He awoke as they reached the shore.
-From there they saw the boat sink with their bags, their mobile phones.
+She pulled him by his shoulders towards the island.
+He awoke as they reached the shore, coughing.
+They saw the boat sink with their bags, their mobile phones.
 Everything.

 That was close!
-He said.
+Said Ole after a while.
 You saved my life!

 He laughed.
 Fuck!
 She laughed too, but it was indeed a shitty situation.